WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \subsection{Impact of Speaker Distance}

 We vary the distance of a speaker from 0 m (touching the pressure sensor's input port) to 3 m from the target pressure sensor.
-The result is shown in Fig. \ref{fig:impactofvolume} (Right) for LSD and NISQA-MOS for 500 Hz to 8 kHz upsampling for 60 dB audio.
-In acoustics, the energy of a sound wave radiating from a point source decreases as the distance increases following the inverse-proportional law \cite{soundpropagation}.
-Therefore, the improvement in LSD and NISQA-MOS decreases with increasing distance from the audio source to the pressure sensor.
-It is also clear from Fig. \ref{fig:impactofvolume} (Right) that WaLi performs well up to 1 m distance.
-After 1 m, the reconstructed audio has severely degraded intelligibility.
+The result is shown in Fig. \ref{fig:impactofvolume} (Right) for LSD and NISQA-MOS for 500 Hz to 8 kHz upsampling for 60 dB audio. \mycolor{The improvement in LSD and NISQA-MOS decreases with increasing distance from the audio source because of the inverse-proportional law \cite{soundpropagation}.} It is also clear that WaLi performs well up to 1.2 m distance.
+After 1.2 m, the reconstructed audio has severely degraded intelligibility.